Block title

 Every so often I jot down random words and phrases, as something to do with my hands while I listen and process the news.
 In note-taking, I’m also stocking up on idioms for my repository of well-kept lines, and in doing this, I’m gathering material and adding dimensionality to all those theoretical poems of the future, everything yet to be written.
 This issue too reminds me of that stacking.
 And of Roethke’s query: will the heart eat the heart?

-"3 Poems" — Santa Clara Review, Black Mountain Press, and The LGBTQ Center of New York
+"4 Poems" — Amendment, Santa Clara Review, Black Mountain Press, & The LGBTQ Center of New York

-1. "Family Crowds around Open Oven for Warmth" (Balck Mountain Press)
+1. "Family Crowds around Open Oven for Warmth" (Black Mountain Press, 2017)

-An audio file of me reciting a piece I wrote,"Family crowds around an open oven for warmth.
-Harlem, New York, 1968".
+• Audio file of a piece I wrote, entitled "Family crowds around an open oven for warmth.
+Harlem, New York, 1968."
 Here, I'm responding to a photographic work from Gordon Parks, which is where my poem also draws its title from.

 An audio recording of myself reciting "Fast Backwards" which is a poem split into two, half-ars poetica, half- ode, it's mostly a celebratory poem written out of tribute to two of my literary heroes Toi Derricotte and Charles Simic, whose work and life, I often looked to as a north star.

-3. "Straight people are the reason I can't read" (Ponder Review)
+"Straight people are the reason I can't read" "Fast Backwards" "Family Crowds around Open Oven for Warmth"

 “Different Strokes/Different Folks: Queer Artists of Color Paint the 21st Century”